 If you missed the conference, don't worry, we have several resources to help you explore the discussions: an overview through Tweets, panel summaries, transcripts of some presentations (click on speaker's name below), and both a five minute and full-length videos of Panel One with Steven Pinker and Daniel Dennett.
-Forthcoming are transcripts of the panels.

 Unlearning Violence: Evidence and Policies for Early Childhood Development and Peace

 This inter-disciplinary conference showcased the best ongoing research in fields related to early childhood development and violence and peace and charted directions for future research and policy.